alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/a-dto-factory-code-generator-with-visual-studio-t4.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 As you can see my generator generates an * **Expression&lt;Func&lt;Customers, CustomersDto&gt;&gt;,** *and simply initialize it in static constructor with a simple lambda expression.
-If you are wondering why I need such a strange object letâ€™s see how I use it
+If you are wondering why I need such a strange object let's see how I use it

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 using (NorthwindEntities context = new NorthwindEntities())